Your self-management plan

 Your plan should cover:

-• what to do if you get a chest infection i.e., where you keep and when to take your rescue antibiotics, checking the colour of your phlegm
+- what to do if you get a chest infection including where you keep your rescue antibiotics, and when to take them, and checking the colour of your phlegm

-• how to stay healthy, i.e., eating well, drinking plenty of water, staying away from people who are unwell if you can
+- how to stay healthy such as eating well, drinking plenty of water, staying away from people who are unwell if you can

 You can also fill out our symptom diary as part of your self-management.
 It's quick and easy to do, and you can email the results to yourself and share them with your doctor at your next appointment.